GavinJackson4101/EcommerceTestProject/README.md

 fully functional custom header and footer, class and model demonstration, component utilization, C# methods, html and css demonstration, telerik utilization, and more.

-This project helps to demonstrate some of talents through many uses of logic like in the TicTacToe game or the understanding of the entire front end through the styling and creation of the app.
+This project helps to demonstrate some of abilities through many uses of logic like in the TicTacToe game or the understanding of the entire front end through the styling and creation of the app.

 REMINDER- This is just a test project that I have created on my free time, it is not final product or fully demonstrates all of my abilities to